purescript/purescript-graphs/README.md

 topSort :: forall v.
 (Eq v, Ord v) => Graph v v -> [v]
 ```

+Topologically sort the vertices of a graph

 #### `topSort'`

 ``` purescript
 topSort' :: forall k v.
 (Eq k, Ord k) => (v -> k) -> (k -> v) -> Graph k v -> [v]
 ```

+Topologically sort the vertices of a graph

+This function is a slight generalization of `scc` which allows key and value types
+to differ.